 - In your opinion, is internal or external communication more important for business success?
 Why?

-- What are the top 3 benefits of having an internal comms department?
+- What are the top 3 benefits of having an internal communications department?

-- What is the main role of internal comms professionals?
+- What is the main role of internal communications professionals?

-- What do you like about being an internal comms professional?
+- What do you like about being an internal communications professional?

 - Give me 3 examples how would you increase employee engagement?